versus-systems/code-challenge/README.md

 * replace all "name", "username", and "password" values with the string "******"
 * for all "email" fields, replace only the username (the part before the @)

 Assume that personal data can be nested inside objects or arrays at any depth.
-The final result should do this:
+The final result should behave like this (the example below is in json, but you can assume the function will be called with data types native to the language of your choice):

 <table>
   <tr>